Loading...

 Pair with Protein

-Combine plums with a source of protein like a handful of nuts or a serving of Greek yogurt.
-Protein can slow down the absorption of sugar.
+Combine plums with a source of protein, such as a handful of nuts or a small serving of Greek yogurt.
+This can help slow down the absorption of sugars.

 healthspan-mbl